lynnhubbz/Astrocosmos/README.md

 Astrocosmos was established on **June 25, 2025**—marking the beginning of a universe that fuses science, fiction, and fantasy.
 The idea originated from a self-made Minecraft modpack consist of [Create](https://modrinth.com/mod/create) and [Valkrien Skies](https://modrinth.com/mod/valkyrien-skies) mods with its main mod are [Cosmic Horizon](https://modrinth.com/mod/cosmic-horizons-cosmos) and [Starlance](https://modrinth.com/mod/starlance).
 Therefore, a full how and why was made, and ended up as a (mostly) worldbuilding project.

+## How To Interact With This Project

+- ...
+License
+- We documented rules as [code of conduct, here!](WIP)
+- You want to contribute or submit your creation? see our [contributing and its guidelines, here!](WIP)

 ## Utilities

 There are some utilities to help you do and automate the workflow here.
 Even so, I intended this project to also be friendly with non-programmers.
 So, mastering programming is not a must, but it will greatly helps you in this project.